xdspacelab/openvslam/docs/docker.rst

 ``Dockerfile`` can be used for easy installation.
 This chapter provides instructions on building and running examples using Docker.

+Docker host machines with NVIDIA graphics cards are NOT officially supported yet.

 ..
 NOTE ::

-    Use `nvidia-docker2 <https://github.com/NVIDIA/nvidia-docker>`_ if you plan on using a machine with NVIDIA graphics card(s).
+    If you plan on using a machine with NVIDIA graphics card(s), please use `nvidia-docker2 <https://github.com/NVIDIA/nvidia-docker>`_ and the version 390 or later of NVIDIA driver.
     These examples depend on X11 forwarding with OpenGL for visualization.
     Note that our ``Dockerfile`` is **NOT** compatible with nvidia-docker1.